mrchrmn/thrsqr/README.md

 ### On the todo list

-* More client side code:
 * Database updates without page reloads
-  * Turn into SPA?
-* Nicer interface
+* More front-end magic
+* Browser push notifications for events
 * Possibility to upload event logos
-  * Colour palette from event logos
+  * Generate colour palette from event logos?